eramons/techblog/content/post/thinkpadw500.md

 _Give an old Lenovo Thinkpad W500 a second life featuring Coreboot and Ubuntu_

 My partner replaced his laptop already two years and half ago, buying a beautiful brand-new Lenovo Thinkpad T480s.
 The old machine, a Lenovo Thinkpad W500 - heavier and bulkier and a lot less pretty - wasn't getting any further Windows updates and it was painfully slow, rarely being used.
-Furthermore, the battery was almost dead.
+Furthermore, the machine had overheating problems and the battery was almost dead.

 I got permission to play around with this old machine - even after pointing out the risks - and to try to give it a second life:

  * Replacing the propietary firmware with a self-built Coreboot, since Thinkpads are usually good supported
  * Running the latest Ubuntu LTS Desktop version alongside the installed Windows distribution
- * Taking the battery away and using it plugged in only
+ * Either replace the battery or use the laptop plugged in only

 _NOTE: the risks are a) bricking the machine b) breaking something during disassembling_